Bar weight is one of those things that’s perpetually shrouded in mystery.

 What is the EZ bar?

-The humble bicep curl often gets overshadowed by fancy isolation moves and swanky machines in the gym these days.
+The humble bicep curl often gets overshadowed by fancy isolation moves – the likes of reverse curls, hammer curls, or regular curls….and swanky machines in the gym these days.
 But it still remains ‘the granddaddy’ of bicep and tricep exercises as they say.

 And there’s no better variation of it than, the bar curl.
 Oh yeah, dumbbells, kettlebells, ropes, nothing even comes close to it.